parimalp/digital_design_tutorial/Vivado_Tutorial_Using_IP_Integrator.md

 <img src="img/Vivado_Tutorial_Using_IP_Integrator/fig32.png" alt="fig13" style="zoom:67%;" />

-Project Summary view(Taking Boolean as an example)
+Project Summary view(Taking Pynq-Z2 as an example)

 Click on the various links to see what information they provide and which allows you to change the synthesis settings.